Learn how to make Digital River API requests.

 After you have access to your API keys, you'll want to perform a test request.
 The following steps demonstrate how to do this:

-Now that you've successfully performed a simple test request, you're ready to take a deeper dive into the Digital River API.
+Now that you've successfully performed a simple test request, you're ready to take a deeper dive.